 About Hydrogen

 Hydrogen is a naturally-occurring element that makes up molecules of water and hydrocarbons.
 It can be obtained by two primary methods: electrolysis of water and extraction from fossil fuels.
-The International Energy Agency estimates that in 2022, the world consumed 95 million metric tons of hydrogen per year, mainly in the ammonia, oil refining, and chemical industries.
-About 99 percent of hydrogen production was fossil fuel-based, using technologies that release carbon dioxide into the atmosphere.
+The International Energy Agency estimates that in 2022, the world consumed 95 million metric tons of hydrogen, mainly in the production of ammonia, oil refining, and chemical industries.
+About 99 percent of hydrogen production was fossil fuel-based, leading to significant emissions, estimated to be as high as 1000 to 1200 million metric tons of CO2.

 About Clean Hydrogen

-Clean hydrogen is hydrogen that is produced through the use of carbon capture, utilization and storage (CCUS) technology, that results in limited or zero greenhouse gas emissions.
+Clean hydrogen is hydrogen that is produced using methods that results in limited or zero greenhouse gas emissions.
 Clean hydrogen can be categorized based on its production method, mainly focusing on the environmental impact and the energy source used.
 Green hydrogen is one category of clean hydrogen and is defined as hydrogen that is produced via electrolysis, powered by renewable energy, such as solar, wind, hydroelectric or geothermal, to split water into hydrogen and oxygen.

-According to the IEA’s 2023 Global Hydrogen Review, to meet climate ambitions, there is a need to switch hydrogen used in existing applications, like refining and in the chemical and fertilizer industries, to low-emission hydrogen and to expand the use to new applications in heavy industry or long-distance transport.
-Green hydrogen is one of the most useful tools to decarbonize such hard-to-abate sectors and reach net zero targets.
+According to the IEA’s 2023 Global Hydrogen Review, to meet climate ambitions, there is a need to switch hydrogen used in existing applications, such as fertilizers, steel, chemicals and refining industries, to low-emission hydrogen and to expand the use to new applications in heavy industry or long-distance transport.
+Green hydrogen is one of the most promising tools to decarbonize such hard-to-abate sectors and reach net zero targets.

 IFC is committed to supporting the development of green hydrogen as part of its effort to combat climate change, create jobs and capture new opportunities for growth in emerging markets.
 IFC is helping fund feasibility studies and co-develop pilot projects, advising companies on bankability issues, raising concessional financing, and providing equity and debt financing for green hydrogen projects in Latin America, Africa, Europe, the Middle East, and Asia.
 We also offer industry-leading expertise to develop infrastructure projects that provide essential services in partnership with the private sector.